Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 </br>
 </br>
-create a project folder like shown below to star your development
+create a project folder like shown below to start your development
 </br>

 ```bat